rosedu/techblog/posts/2011/09/25/python-environment.md

 virtualenv.
 We'll use `$MYENV` as placeholder for the path to a new folder where you want to work:

-    > $MYPYTHON/bin/virtualenv $MYENV
+    $ $MYPYTHON/bin/virtualenv $MYENV

-virtualenv will create the folder, write some files, then run off and get distribute and pip, it should all take a few seconds.
+`virtualenv` will create the folder, write some files, then run off and get `distribute` and `pip`; it should all take a few seconds.
 When it's done, you have `$MYENV/bin/python`, which is a fully functional Python interpreter.
 Next to it, there is `$MYENV/bin/pip`, which you can now use to install things:

-    > $MYENV/bin/pip install Django
+    $ $MYENV/bin/pip install Django

 This will go to [PyPI][], look for a package named `Django`, and install the latest version.
 The installation happens inside `$MYENV`, in the